 The Role of Student Loans in Building Credit

 Student loans are often one of the first forms of debt that young adults encounter.
 When managed effectively, they can help establish a solid credit foundation for the borrower.
-On-time payments are crucial, as payment history accounts for a large portion of an individual’s credit score.
+On-time payments are imperative, as payment history accounts for a large portion of an individual’s credit score.

 By consistently making payments on your student loan debt, you demonstrate to future lenders your ability to manage debt and honor financial commitments.
 This, in turn, can make it easier to obtain other forms of credit, such as credit cards or auto loans, as lenders will view you as a responsible borrower.